Staff and Associates

 Amanda is the youngest of 12 children and grew up in a small Métis community of Manigotogan, Manitoba along the shores of Lake Winnipeg.
 Amanda graduated from Wanipigow School on the Hollow Water First Nation, where she is a band member.
 After graduation she moved to Winnipeg to attend the University of Manitoba, with hopes of becoming a teacher.
 However, life had other plans, and after completing year one, Amanda decided to take a year off to work and 30 years later, she is still working, now in the education field, most recently as the Education Manager at the Treaty Relations Commission of Manitoba (TRCM).
 Education has always been an important aspect of her life.
 After graduating from Business Administration at Red River College, she began completing courses toward an Aboriginal Governance Degree at the University of Winnipeg.
 While valuing her time spent at work with TRCM and working with teachers that attend the Treaty Education Initiative training sessions, she and her husband are proud parents of three young men.

-Jeremy was born and raised in Winnipeg and is an Ojibway member of Swan Lake First Nation and a Dineh member of The Navajo Nation of the United States.
-He studied Business Administration at Red River College in Winnipeg and graduated with a major in Marketing.
-Since graduating and throughout his career Jeremy has worked with First Nation leadership and community members along with different levels of government on various community economic development projects.
-He most recently went back to work for Red River College as an Indigenous Liaison Advisor where he assisted Indigenous Students from First Nation communities throughout Manitoba, Northwestern Ontario and Nunavut with preparation for post-secondary education.
-Now in the role as Speakers Bureau and Outreach Coordinator, Jeremy hopes to bring strength and longevity to an already prominent position within the Treaty Relations Commission of Manitoba.
-Along with his work experience and knowledge and with our Speakers Bureau Members, Jeremy will continue to provide that dialogue and information sharing to create an understanding about the historical and contemporary issues that relate to Treaties.
+A member of the Swan Lake First Nation located in Treaty 1 territory and a member of The Navajo Nation on his mother’s side, Jeremy was born and raised here in Winnipeg.
+Jeremy obtained a business degree from Red River College Polytech in 2008 from the Business Administration program and majored in Marketing.
+Since graduating and throughout his career he has worked with First Nation leadership and community members along with different levels of government on various community economic development projects.
+In his current role with the Commission as Speakers Bureau and Community Outreach Coordinator, Jeremy hopes to bring strength and longevity to an already prominent position.
+Along with his work experience and knowledge.
+With our Speakers Bureau Members, Jeremy will continue to provide the dialogue and information sharing to create an understanding about historical and contemporary issues related to the Treaties and the Treaty Relationship.
+Outside of his work with the TRCM, Jeremy is a proud husband to Jessica and their four children.

 Brittany was raised in Selkirk, Manitoba and is a member of Fisher River Cree Nation.
 She attended Red River College Polytech in 2017 to complete the Administrative Assistant program.
 She has been with the Treaty Relations Commission since November 2018 and looks forward to a long career with them.
 Brittany enjoys her role at the TRCM, because she is able to gain new learning experiences and feels very honoured to work with TRCM’s Council of Elders.
 In her spare time, she enjoys the outdoors, fishing, and spending time with her family/friends.